When a purchase is made, the system checks whether a recovery email was recently sent. If so, the purchase is counted as a recovered purchase.

-This happens even if you are not actually sending emails because you’re sending to a catch-all address.
-The system knows that an email would have been sent to that customer normally.
+This can happen even if emails are sent to a catch‑all address.
+The system records the purchase as recovered because an email would normally have been sent.

 You can disable catch-all email sends and recoveries appearing in reports.